 The Youth Support Coordinator Initiative (YSCI) targets young people in Years 10 to 12 who are at risk of disengaging, or have already disengaged from education, to support retention and attainment in education and training.
 The initiative enhances opportunities for further education and sustainable future employment.

-Further information about the YSCI is available from the YSCI program guidelines 460K, YSC role fact sheet 413K, the YSCI consent form and personal information fact sheet 255K or by contacting the Regional Youth Support Coordinator 415K in your region.
+Further information about the YSCI is available from the YSCI program guidelines 469K, YSC role fact sheet 413K, the YSCI student information document and consent form 105K or by contacting the Regional Youth Support Coordinator 415K in your region.

 School-based police officers provide a service in a number of state secondary schools and help to provide a safe and supportive learning environment.

 Queensland Health offers free oral health care services to all Queensland resident children through Child and Adolescent Oral Health Services (previously referred to as the School Dental Program).